Maid of Honour Duties: The Ultimate Guide

 The difference between the Maid of Honour and the Bridesmaids

-The Maid of Honour is the bride’s right-hand woman; she has additional responsibilities to those of the bridesmaids and plays an important role in helping to plan the wedding.
+The Maid of Honour is the bride’s right-hand woman; she has additional responsibilities to those of the bridesmaids and plays an important role in helping to plan the big day.
 The bridesmaids help out with tasks such as helping with decorations and running errands, anything you have delegated.

 Be the go-to person before, during and even after the big day